-B Housing Threatened by Sea Level Rise
+| Housing Threatened by Sea Level Rise 🌡

-There are approximately 30,000 residential parcels, with an assessed property value of \$9.4 billion, predicted to become newly exposed to coastal flooding risks (sea level rise and storm surge) by the year 2050.
+In 2013, there were approximately 30,000 residential parcels predicted to become newly exposed to coastal flooding risks (sea level rise and storm surge) by the year 2050.
+The value of those parcels was assessed at \$9.4 billion at that time.